-Back in March 2009, there were three actions taken to initiate what is essentially an 8 year squeeze in asset prices.
-These three actions were:
+Back in March 2009, there were three actions taken to initiate what is essentially an 8 year squeeze in financial asset prices.
+The three actions were:

-1) Introduction of massive permanent open market operation (POMO) buying program that is known as quantitative easing today.
+1) The introduction of massive permanent open market operation (POMO) buying program that is known as quantitative easing today.
 POMO existed long before, but it was previously used to offset the issuance of paper dollars.
-IE - Federal reserve issues serial numbers for currency, US Mint prints them and the Fed holds bonds as collateral against them.
+IE - The Federal Reserve issues serial numbers for currency, the US Mint prints currency and the Federal Reserve holds bonds as collateral against the newly printed currency.

 2) What was billed as the stimulus package was passed.
 This was a very creative way to send money to lenders, banks and large corporations by allowing them to:

-3) Mark to market accounting for credit instruments was suspended in April 2011.
+3) Value certain financials assets how they wanted after mark to market accounting for credit instruments was suspended in April 2011.

 The first quantitative easing program expired at the end of February 2010 and coincided with the near-collapse of Greece, the European financial system and, consequently, the the implosion of the entire global financial system.
 In the US, this manifested as the "Flash Crash" in May 2010.

 These circumstances were overcome by 12 figure bailouts to Greek creditors, a second quantitative easing program that was announced on November 3, 2011 and an extension of the massive Federal deficit spending program and the introduction of "Operation Twist."